You have probably been eating Kale chips as a salad, in burgers, or something else.

 5. Boosts Immunity

 Who would not love to be protected from most kinds of illness and diseases?
-Unless you’d want to Kale in sick at your office at school. 😉
+Unless you’d want to Kale in sick at your office or school. 😉

 To boost your Immunity, you don’t even have to work hard.
-Grab a Kale, wash it, and eat it raw.
+Grab it, wash it, and eat Kale raw.
 There, you gave a little push to your body’s Immunity.

-Kale contains many essential minerals, but one that is good for your Immunity is Vitamin C.
+Kale contains many essential minerals, but one of the vitamins that are good for your immunity is Vitamin C.